COVID-19 pandemic in Florida: Schools

 On June 10, 2020, it was announced that Broward County and Palm Beach County were considering twice-a-week school for the fall.
 On June 16, 2020, Broward County announced that schools would reopen on August 16, 2020, with hybrid learning, both in-person and online education.

 On July 6, 2020, the Florida Department of Education ordered all public schools to reopen in person.
 This was challenged by the Florida Education Association (FEA).
 On August 24, 2020, the Second Judicial Circuit Court issued an injunction against the order.
 The case was appealed to the First District Court of Appeal, which ruled in mid October 2020 in favor of the reopening order.
-A rehearing was requested in late October 2020 but ultimately the FEA voluntarily dismissed the case on December 23, 2020.
+A rehearing was requested in late October 2020, but ultimately the FEA voluntarily dismissed the case on December 23, 2020.

 From August 10 to December 21, 2020, cases of school-related COVID-19 included 25,094 among students and 9,630 among staff members.
 Of all 2,809,553 registered students, there were 101 hospitalizations and no deaths.
 Among staff members, there were 219 hospitalizations and 13 deaths.
 Contact tracing revealed 10,092 positive cases in people who had close-contact in a school setting with people who had school-related COVID-19.
 62 of the 67 school districts had at least one case, with a total of 695 school-based outbreaks.
 28 schools in 12 districts closed temporarily because of COVID-19.

 Masks

 On June 23, Carlos Gimenez, Mayor of Miami-Dade County, said police would be enforcing rules concerning wearing masks in public places and social distancing.
 On June 25, Palm Beach County started enforcing a mask mandate.
 On June 26, Key West implemented a mandatory mask law, making it punishable either by citation or a $500 fine, and they canceled 4 July fireworks.
 At the end of June, the commissioners for St. Johns County voted 4–1 against requiring masks indoors.
 Less than two weeks later, one of the St. Johns commissioners who had voted against masks was hospitalized in critical condition with a COVID-19 diagnosis.

-In August 2020, Marion County, Florida's sheriff's office announced that deputies and visitors to the police stations would be forbidden from wearing masks.
+In August 2020, Marion County's sheriff's office announced that deputies and visitors to the police stations would be forbidden from wearing masks.

-Beginning September 25, 2020, as part of an executive order from the governor which coincided with "Phase 3" of reopening the state, local governments are not able to collect fines from individuals who violate local COVID-19-related health orders.
+Beginning September 25, 2020, as part of an executive order from DeSantis which coincided with "Phase 3" of reopening the state, local governments are not able to collect fines from individuals who violate local COVID-19-related health orders.